FileMeta/filemeta.github.io/CodeBit.md

 ## <a name="spec"></a>CodeBit Specification

-Specification metadata in MetaTag format
+Metadata for this specification in MetaTag format

 &name="CodeBit Specification" <br/>
 &version=2.1 <br/>